Revisiting metric perturbations in tensor-vector-scalar theory

-As usual, the above implies that the combination $\delta - 3\Phi$ is conserved over time.
-Using Eqs. \eqref{supereq:1} and \eqref{supereq:2} together with the remaining perturbation equations and the closure relations from Sec. \ref{section43}, it is possible to arrive at an equation governing the evolution of the Einstein-frame potential $\tilde{\Phi}$.
+Using the above equations together with the closure relations from Sec. \ref{section43}, it is possible to arrive at an equation governing the evolution of $\tilde{\Phi}$.
 The corresponding derivation is sketched in Appendix \ref{appendix31}, and the final expression takes the form

-where the coefficient $C_{\Phi}$ depends on background quantities, the parameter functions $B_{\varphi}$ and $B_{\gamma}$, and their time derivatives (again, see Appendix \ref{appendix31}).
-Since there appear only derivatives of the metric potential $\tilde{\Phi}$ in Eq. \eqref{supereq:3}, one immediately obtains the solution $\tilde{\Phi}={\rm const}$.
-The second solution is determined by the evolution of $C_{\Phi}$ in the modified EdS cosmology, but finding it requires detailed knowledge about the functional form of both $B_{\varphi}$ and $B_{\gamma}$.
-To get some more insight, however, consider the situation that the time derivatives of these functions are approximately negligible.
-In this case, one can show that the coefficient $C_{\Phi}$ approximately turns into